9 Things Your Financial To-Do-List Should Include

 2. Do Your Income Taxes

-You know that you have to do taxes.
+You know that you'll have to do taxes.
 You'll have to prepare your state tax return, and even though you have until April 15 (or later if you file for an extension), you might as well get a head start.
 Doing your taxes is no fun, but having all the resources you need in one place will make the task easier.
-Giving yourself enough time also gives you the benefit of having time to check and double check, making sure that you're getting every deduction and tax credit available to you.
+Giving yourself enough time also gives you the benefit of having time to check and double-check, making sure that you're getting every deduction and tax credit available to you.

 3. Do Your Annual Financial Checkup

 Before you can make goals for the new year, you need to assess where you stand right now.
 Conduct an annual financial checkup.
 What's your net worth?
 Where are you concerning meeting your financial goals from last year?
 What new developments have come up in your finances since last year?
 This is probably a good time to check your credit score.
-You are legally entitled to one free credit report every year (and you can purchase more often, as necessary).
+You are legally entitled to one free credit report every year (and you can purchase them more often, as necessary).

-4. Calculate Your Debt to Income Ratio
+4. Calculate Your Debt-to-Income Ratio

 Your financial situation can change drastically throughout a year, so calculating your debt to income ratio will tell you if there's a red flag in your finances.
 It's also a good lead-in exercise for calculating your net worth.

-5. Calculate Your Net Worth Statement
+5. Calculate Your Net Worth

 Your annual financial checkup should include an updated net worth statement.
 In fact, ideally you would calculate your net worth quarterly to keep track of progress.
 But at the very least, you should calculate your net worth at the beginning of each year as a way of monitoring financial progress in an objective way.
 Your net worth will also help you to set your goals for the year, which is the next to-do on our list.